 4. Develop leaders.

 The best way to grow your ministry is to develop leaders.
 Period.
-Developing leaders is different than equipping volunteers (check out this post to understand the difference).
+Just remember: Developing leaders is different from equipping volunteers.